 I truly acknowledge that marriage is not easy.
 Like any other venture, it requires a lot of patience and investment.
 I also believe that, if we were to extend the same zeal we have on the marital bed in every other aspect of the marriage, then, things would be different.

 Finding fulfillment and satisfaction in Christ.

-Majority look up to their spouse to find satisfaction, but end up more frustrated than before.
+The majority look up to their spouse to find satisfaction but end up more frustrated than before.
 Your spouse can not offer you satisfaction, for there is in every man an inherent yearning/ longing in their hearts for God.
-It’s only in Christ Jesus that we find satisfaction and our true purpose [Ecclesiastes 3:11].
-That’s why it is important for single persons to first be satisfied in Christ before considering marriage, least they end up marrying out of loneliness and the desire to find fulfillment in another person.
+It’s only in Christ Jesus that we find satisfaction and our true purpose (Ecclesiastes 3:11).
+That’s why it is important for single persons to first be satisfied in Christ before considering marriage, lest they end up marrying out of loneliness and the desire to find fulfillment in another person.
 These are the same reasons that will lead to divorce.

 Love and forgiveness as the foundation of a good marriage.

-Every marriage should be built on the foundation of true love, mercy and forgiveness.
-We all have flaws and should appreciate that fact and strive to become better version of ourselves, rather than complaining.
+Every marriage should be built on the foundation of true love, mercy, and forgiveness.
+We all have flaws and should appreciate that fact and strive to become a better version of ourselves, rather than complaining.
 Above all, let Jesus be the foundation and ultimate goal of that relationship.

 A word of warning